plone/plone.recipe.codeanalysis/README.rst

     If set to True, **any file** containing trailing spaces or tabs anywhere on the lines will cause a warning.
 Default is ``False``.

+**clean-lines-exclude**
+    Allows you to specify directories and/or files which you don't want to be checked.
+Default is none.
+Note that these directories have to be given in absolute paths, use ``${buildout:directory}/foo/bar/static/js-3rd-party``
+    for example.

 **prefer-single-quotes**
     If set to True, Python files will be scanned searching for strings quoted with double quote signs (``"``).
 Default is ``False``.